 EMLM would endeavour to engage with responsible national and provincial departments in ensuring implementation of projects aimed at attaining ward specific priorities.
-The below mentioned community needs emanates from the stakeholders engagement and community participation conducted during the review for the 2022/23 IDP document.
-The needs tabled below are those emenating from the previous consultations including the 2022/23 consultations.
-Due to COVID -19, the public consultations were conducted through media and digital devices.
+The below mentioned community needs emanates from the stakeholders engagement and community participation conducted by ward councillors and their respective ward committees during the review for the 2023/24 IDP document.
+The needs tabled below are those emenating from the previous consultations including the 2023/24 consultations.
 This was also done through the completion of the ward development questionnaires by ward councillors.